 - Conviction for a non-DUI drug-related offense

-- Failure to respond to a court summons
+- Failure to respond to a court order

-- Non-DUI alcohol or drug offenses by minors
+- General alcohol or drug offenses by minors

-- Use of altered or fictitious license plates
+- Use of altered or fake license plates

-Most states allow drivers to appeal an Administrative License Suspension.
-Typically, the driver must file an appeal within a few days of the arrest or the issuance of a citation.
-Once an appeal has been filed, there's a hearing to determine whether driving privileges should be restored.
+Typically, you must file an appeal within a few days of the issuance of your traffic citation.
+Then, you'll schedule a hearing to determine whether you can regain your driving privileges.

-Was Your Driver's Licensed Revoked?
+Lost Your License?
 Ask an Attorney About Your Options

-If your driver's license has been revoked, you may have questions about whether you can drive to work or get other concessions in order to get on with your life.
-Consider speaking with a traffic ticket lawyer in your area if you have any additional questions or need help with a driver's license revocation.
+After a license revocation, you may wonder whether you can get exceptions to drive again for work or other reasons.
+Consider speaking with a traffic ticket lawyer in your area if you need help with a driver's license revocation.

 See FindLaw's Driver's License & Vehicle Info subsection for related articles and resources.